petersatsuse/azure-compute-docs/articles/virtual-machines/azure-compute-gallery.md

 ### What's Changing?
 Starting with API 2025-03-03, all new ACG image definitions will default to:

-- HyperV Generation : V2 and
+- Hyper-V Generation: V2 and
-- Security Type : TrustedLaunchSupported
+- Security Type: TrustedLaunchSupported

 These changes are designed to improve the default security posture of virtual machines (VMs) and virtual machine scale sets (VMSS) created from ACG Images.
-As TrustedLaunchSupported becomes the default Security Type for ACG image definitions, the platform will run a validation on "TrustedLaunchSupported" and "TrustedLaunchandConfidentialVMSupported" ACG image definitions to ensure that the images published in the image definition are indeed Trusted Launch Capable, such that the VM/VMSS deployments can default to Trusted launch based on successful image validation.
+As TrustedLaunchSupported becomes the default Security Type for ACG image definitions, the platform will run a validation on "TrustedLaunchSupported" and "TrustedLaunchandConfidentialVMSupported" ACG image definitions to ensure that the images published in the image definition are indeed Trusted Launch Capable, such that the virtual machines (VMs) and virtual machine scale sets (VMSS) deployments can default to Trusted launch based on successful image validation.

 ### How Trusted Launch Validation Works
 When "TrustedLaunchSupported" (or) "TrustedLaunchandConfidentialVMSupported" is specified in the ACG image definition, the platform will automatically validate that the image is Trusted Launch capable and adds the validation result to the Image Version property.
-This ensures that the VMs and VMSS deployments using these images can default to Trusted Launch if the validation is successful.
+This ensures that the virtual machines (VMs) and virtual machine scale sets (VMSS) deployments using these images can default to Trusted Launch if the validation is successful.

 ### How to Enable the Preview
 To try out Trusted Launch Validation for ACG Images: